 In no time flat, we can set people up to feel attacked.
 When that happens, they either tune us out, or we engage them in an argument.
 Think about this, I am telling you ‘truth’ from my perspective, and if I am unkind in my delivery, or it’s not my place to share my truth, I run a real risk of having a negative impact on you.
 I may be creating a drama that won’t do me or anyone any good.

-Kind– This is the level of how we approach a conversation with compassion and gentleness.
-Here we are sharing our truth without thought to other people’s feelings.
-We can inadvertently hurt peoples feelings, Intent/Impact.
+Kind– This is the level of how we approach a conversation with compassion and/or empathy.
+If we are sharing our truth without thought to other people’s experience.
+We can inadvertently hurt peoples feelings.
+Intent/Impact.
 This is especially true in the texting, typing, IM’ing medium.
 People can’t read our non-verbal body language.
 We may not even know each other, and we end responding to things based on how we felt the message was coming at us.
-If it’s a difficult situation, people may already be defensive.
+The more difficult the situation, people may already be defensive.
 Kindness is about intention.
 We can decide if we intend to be helpful or hurtful.
 Are we having a conversation or are we trying to ‘teach’ someone why they are wrong?
 If it’s to be useful and our message still lands hard, apologizing for the unintended outcome is kindness too.

 Necessary: It may take asking yourself a few questions to figure out this one.
 Why are you feeling vested in sharing your perspective?
 What’s your goal for this hard conversation?
 Are you open to a discussion, or invited to share feedback?
 Is the conversation a one-way discussion without breath.
 Or, are you trying to ‘advise’ someone to their ignorance?
 Is what you’re about to say, for the greater good of the person you are speaking/writing to, for the greater good of the dialog?